Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 Police obtained geofence warrants from Google to identify protesters.

-Impact on Twin Cities Journalism
+Impact on Twin Cities journalism

 "This is one more way to shut off public access to what I would call kind of operational, raw data that can actually be quite revelatory as to whether a police department is doing its job properly."